 Your job too will give us a little risk info, as will our typical commute.
 A blue-collar trade certainly has more possibility of grievous injury than a cubicle-bound programmer or typist.
-Someone who travels farther more often and to unknown or new locations may become lost or blunder into hostile or high-crime areas.
+Someone who travels farther more often and to unknown or new locations may become lost or blunder into hostile or dangerous neighborhoods.

 Similarly, what are constant threats no matter who you are?
 How about a car accident?
 Definitely.
 How about getting stranded away from home?
 Sure.
 Maybe it is a simple repair of an essential or important item or piece of gear.
 “For want of a nail,” eh?
 Think it through: the potential problems you are trying to avoid are probably obvious, you just have not thought about them this way before.

 In the end, life is too random for any small cache of gear in your pockets to be the ideal solution to almost anything.
 This part is hard on specialist personality types, as constantly toting an assortment of “perfect” solutions takes up a lot of real estate on your body and in your pockets.
 The good news is life will often furnish ample opportunity for generalists to get by just fine, and it is here that I believe the archetype of EDC readiness rests.

 Consider the Boy Scout motto of “Be Prepared.”
 It is not “Be Prepared” with a couple dozen riders and clauses after it.
 Be prepared.
 It is a reminder, a mild admonishment and a sort of mantra.
 I cannot prepare for everything, but I can prepare enough.
 I like that.
 I won’t spend time worrying over the 1 in a million chance that no one could predict or prevent anyway.
 I still have to live life, and I plan on living it like the sky will not fall at any second.